hedonicadapter/mission-control/README.md

 - trackball (pmw3610)

-**Take configs with a grain of salt, I'm just experimenting and rarely know what I'm doing**
+*Take this with a grain of salt, I'm just experimenting and rarely know what I'm doing*